JonathonFry/iamjonfry/content/posts/6-week-sabbatical/6-week-sabbatical.md

 --|--|--
 ![DIY 1](/static/diy-1.jpg)|![DIY 2](/static/diy-2.jpg)|![DIY 3](/static/diy-3.jpg)

-Since moving to Bath a few years ago, we've had lots of jobs to do around the house and fitting that in between work and family life was hard.
+Since moving to Bath a few years ago, we've had lots of jobs to do around the house and fitting that in between work and family life is hard.
 This has been a great opportunity to finally catch up on all the small jobs.

 I started out by building some planters in the garden to box off our decking.
 It was my first time mixing concrete to set the post supports, and using postcrete it was really easy.
 I ended up having to dig the holes with a hand trowel which was _not_ ideal.
 I'm now waiting on some more wood to be delivered so I can finish them off and plant the lavender.

-As a software engineer I spend a lot of time building things with an almost instant feedback loop.
 Building something 'real' is very different but also immensely satisfying - you can't refactor something made of wood in the same way you can refactor code.

 > measure twice, cut once

+Or as I usually do, _measure twice cut thrice_.

 ### Week 3 - Surgery
 ||